 The majority of the cards that make the list are incredibly rare, or they were released decades ago, so you’ll need to be on the lookout for the best possible grades which is why they tend to be so pricey.

-The Top 5 Most Valuable MJ Rookie Cards
+Top 7 Most Valuable Michael Jordan Cards

 The list has a range of cards from three different decades, including RCs, signed patches, and even an appearance from LeBron James!

 We’ve looked at sales over the last six months to bring you a list of the five most valuable MJ cards on the market.
-The cards are listed from most to least expensive, so be prepared for some heavy hitters to start off with.

 1986 Michael Jordan Fleer RC #57 (buy on eBay)